broadinstitute/CellBender/docs/source/troubleshooting/remove_background/index.rst

   * Experiment with increasing or decreasing ``--empty-drop-training-fraction``.
   * As a last resort, try decreasing ``--expected-cells`` by quite a bit.

+.. _a12:

-* There are too few cells called.
+* It seems like CellBender called too few cells

-  * Try estimating ``--expected-cells`` from the UMI curve rather than a priori, and increase the number if necessary.
-  * Experiment with increasing or decreasing ``--total-droplets-included``.
+  * If CellBender seems to have missed cells, or if you get a "No cells found!" error, then try increasing ``--expected-cells``, and also ensure that your value for ``--total-droplets-included`` is large enough that all droplets after this value on the UMI curve are "surely empty".

+.. _a25:

-* The PCA plot of latent gene expression shows no clusters or structure.
+* The PCA plot of latent gene expression shows no clusters or structure

   * Has training converged?
 Training should proceed for at least 150 epochs.
 Check to make sure that the ELBO has nearly reached a plateau, indicating that training is